gigantum/gigantum-cli/README.md

 3. **(Optional) Adjust Docker Resources**

-You can configure the amount of CPU and RAM allocated to Docker by clicking on `Preferences > Advanced` from the Docker Menu.
+On Windows or MacOS, you can configure the amount of CPU and RAM allocated to Docker by clicking on `Preferences > Advanced` from the Docker Menu.
 Docker will use up to the amount specified when operating.

     ![preferences](docs/img/resources.png)

 ## Install the CLI

 This package is available for install via `pip`.
-It runs on Python 3 and supports Windows, OSX and Linux.
+It runs on Python 3.4+ and supports Windows, OSX and Linux.

 1. (Optional) To isolate this package from your system Python, it is often best